 - Cruise Settings facilitates creation and maintenance of rider/skier profiles for cruise controls based on user preference for speed.
-This feature is covered in the Quick Key Access section. - Engine Diagnostics displays a list of engine fault codes and descriptions; on some engines, corrective action will be shown. - User Settings allows you to customize the display options for ambient light and brightness, set US or metric units, specify the Home screen and screen setup status. - Utilities allows configuration of the unit including wire configuration, plug address, fault conversion, CAN data, and fault codes.
+This feature is covered in the Quick Key Access section. - Engine Diagnostics displays a list of engine fault codes and descriptions; on some engines, corrective action will be shown. - User Settings allows you to customize the display options for ambient light and brightness, set US or metric units, minimum depth and river mode. - Utilities allows configuration of the unit including wire configuration, plug address, fault conversion, CAN data, and fault codes.
 Also displays software version information at the top of the page. - GPS Utilities contains options to set up track and position, chart and time and waypoint manager.
 Also displays satellite status.